Modern Slavery Act

 GBM has reviewed its key performance indicators (KPIs) in light of the introduction of the Modern Slavery Act 2015.
 As a result, GBM have:

-- developed a system for supply chain verification, whereby GBM evaluates its suppliers.
+- developed a system for supply chain verification, whereby GBM can evaluate its suppliers.

 We will monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain.
 The key metric being that no reports are received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.